Geranium Bourbon Essential Oil

 The essential oil content of the leaves increases as the flowers reach full bloom, therefore this is the ideal time for harvesting the plant.
 In Reunion, the cutting is done in the morning during dry sunny weather, usually by hand since the steep slopes where the crops are mainly grown are not conducive to mechanical harvesting.
 In areas where mechanical cutters can be used, the stalks are collected along with the leaves.
 Although there is very little oil content in the stalks, the leaves can not be harvested alone mechanically.

-Extraction is achieved by steam distillation of the leaves and stalks.
-The resulting essential oil is a pale olive-green colour with a sweet, leafy rosy fragrance with a minty and slightly fruity overtone.
-Geranium Bourbon essential oil is considered a middle note in aromatherapy.
+Extraction of geranium Bourbon essential is achieved by steam distillation of the leaves and stalks.
+The resulting oil is a pale olive-green colour with a sweet, leafy rosy fragrance with a minty and slightly fruity overtone.
+Geranium Bourbon oil is considered a middle note in aromatherapy.

 Like all species of geranium essential oil, the Bourbon type is balancing and regulating to both body and mind; used in skin care it normalises sebum levels in dry or greasy skin and promotes cell renewal, whilst on the emotional system it stabilises anger, depression, irritability, nervous tension, PMS and all forms of roller-coaster emotions.
 It is also an effective adoptogen, which means that it strengthens the body’s immune, glandular and nervous systems, thereby increasing resistance to stress.
 It is an absolutely indispensable oil.